tjpullen/test1/chapter1.md

 Look at the output.

-With a critical value of $\alpha = 0.05$ do you reject the null hypothesis?
+With a threshold of $\alpha = 0.05$ do you reject the null hypothesis?

 *** =instructions
 - yes